 In 1906, Vermont passed a law requiring all towns to provide advanced instruction either by maintaining a school or by paying tuition for their children to attend schools which already existed.
 The new law went into effect in April, 1907, and Thetford Academy appears on a list of approved Secondary Schools published the following year.
 From this time on, the Academy gradually changed its curriculum to meet the broadening needs of all the town’s young people.

-The 1967 by-laws state: “The school shall be known as a ‘Junior-Senior High School’ and shall provide an adequate course of instruction for the proper education of students at the Junior High School and Secondary School levels.”
+The 1967 by-laws for TA state: “The school shall be known as a ‘Junior-Senior High School’ and shall provide an adequate course of instruction for the proper education of students at the Junior High School and Secondary School levels.”

 Under Head of School Martha Rich (1991-2010), Thetford Academy’s enrollment grew and its programming expanded, as the Town of Thetford became more diverse and the school began to attract more students from sending towns.
 Late in her tenure, the school underwent a capital project to build a new gymnasium, theater, and science facility.
 The state-of-the-art Martha Jane Rich Theater is indicative of the quality of Thetford Academy’s arts programs, of which Rich was an avid supporter.